-- An entity shall apply the disclosure requirements in paragraphs 21B-24F for those risk exposures that an entity hedges and for which it elects to apply hedge accounting.
-Hedge accounting disclosures shall provide information about: - (a) an entity's risk management strategy and how it is applied to manage risk; - (b) how the entity's hedging activities may affect the amount, timing and uncertainty of its future cash flows; and - (c) the effect that hedge accounting has had on the entity's statement of financial position, statement of comprehensive income and statement of changes in equity. - An entity shall present the required disclosures in a single note or separate section in its financial statements.
+- 21A An entity shall apply the disclosure requirements in paragraphs 21B-24F for those risk exposures that an entity hedges and for which it elects to apply hedge accounting.
+Hedge accounting disclosures shall provide information about: - (a) an entity's risk management strategy and how it is applied to manage risk; - (b) how the entity's hedging activities may affect the amount, timing and uncertainty of its future cash flows; and - (c) the effect that hedge accounting has had on the entity's balance sheet, statement of profit and loss and statement of changes in equity. - 21B An entity shall present the required disclosures in a single note or separate section in its financial statements.
 However, an entity need not duplicate information that is already presented elsewhere, provided that the information is incorporated by cross-reference from the financial statements to some other statement, such as a management commentary or risk report, that is available to users of the financial statements on the same terms as the financial statements and at the same time.
-Without the information incorporated by cross-reference, the financial statements are incomplete.

-- When paragraphs 22A-24F require the entity to separate by risk category the information disclosed, the entity shall determine each risk category on the basis of the risk exposures an entity decides to hedge and for which hedge accounting is applied.
-An entity shall determine risk categories consistently for all hedge accounting disclosures. - To meet the objectives in paragraph 21A, an entity shall (except as otherwise specified below) determine how much detail to disclose, how much emphasis to place on different aspects of the disclosure requirements, the appropriate level of aggregation or disaggregation, and whether users of financial statements need additional explanations to evaluate the quantitative information disclosed.
-However, an entity shall use the same level of aggregation or disaggregation it uses for disclosure requirements of related information in this IFRS and IFRS 13 Fair Value Measurement.
+Without the information incorporated by cross-reference, the financial statements are incomplete. - 21C When paragraphs 22A-24F require the entity to separate by risk category the information disclosed, the entity shall determine each risk category on the basis of the risk exposures an entity decides to hedge and for which hedge accounting is applied.
+An entity shall determine risk categories consistently for all hedge accounting disclosures. - 21D To meet the objectives in paragraph 21A, an entity shall (except as otherwise specified below) determine how much detail to disclose, how much emphasis to place on different aspects of the disclosure requirements, the appropriate level of aggregation or disaggregation, and whether users of financial statements need additional explanations to evaluate the quantitative information disclosed.
+However, an entity shall use the same level of aggregation or disaggregation it uses for disclosure requirements of related information in this Ind AS and Ind AS 113, Fair Value Measurement.